-If an intern works out well, they might be a candidate for a permanent position following graduation.
-Next, your summer internship program can build strong brand awareness among the local colleges and universities in your area, and this can help you attract the best talent for your summer internships.
+If an intern works out well, they might be candidates for a permanent position following graduation.
+Next, your summer internship program can build strong brand awareness among your area’s local colleges and universities.
+This can help you attract the best talent for your summer internships.
 These are just some of the many reasons to consider having a summer internship program.
 This Balboa Capital blog article discusses five benefits of hiring summer interns.

-1. Get additional help.
+1. Adds additional help.

 Every small business could use some additional help now and then.
 A summer intern can assist you and your employees by working on specific tasks and projects.
-This short-term support prevents your employees from being overloaded with “busy work” and side projects, and frees them up to focus on tasks that require more expertise, or that are critical to your company’s bottom line.
+This short-term support prevents your employees from being overloaded with “busy work” and side projects and frees them up to focus on tasks that require more expertise or are critical to your business’s bottom line.

-2. Support college students.
+2. Supports college students.

 College students like to have enough money for movies, food, and fun activities during summer.
-That’s why many of them look for part-time and full-time employment opportunities.
-When you offer paid internships during summer, you are providing college students with invaluable real-world experience, and a means of making money in the process.
+That is why many of them look for part-time and full-time employment opportunities.
+However, when you offer paid internships during the summer, you provide college students with invaluable real-world experience and a means of making money in the process.

-3. Locate new talent.
+3. Locates new talent.

 Have you ever hired an employee who interviewed well only to find out they were not a good fit for your business later on?
-If so, you aren’t alone.
-The results of a study conducted by Leadership IQ reveal that 46% of hires in the United States are deemed failures before they reach the 18-month mark¹.
+If so, you are not alone.
+A study conducted by Leadership IQ reveals that 46% of hires in the United States are deemed failures before they reach the 18-month mark¹.

-4. Increase brand visibility.
+4. Increases brand visibility.

 If you would like to meet a large pool of potential candidates in person, consider participating in career fairs.
-Many colleges and universities hold career fairs for their students, and they present you with an opportunity to talk to students who are looking for internship opportunities.
+Many colleges and universities hold career fairs for their students, and they give you an opportunity to talk to students looking for internship opportunities.

-5. Generate positive word of mouth.
+5. Generates positive word of mouth.